Michal Sipľak

-Michal Sipľak (born 2 February 1996) is a Slovak professional footballer who plays as a left-back for Cracovia.
+Michal Sipľak (born 2 February 1996) is a Slovak professional footballer who plays as a left-back for Slovak club Tatran Prešov.

 Club career

-ŠK Slovan Bratislava
+Slovan Bratislava

-Sipľak made his Corgoň Liga debut for Slovan Bratislava on 31 May 2014 entering in as a substitute in place of Róbert Matejka against Spartak Trnava.
+Sipľak made his Corgoň Liga debut for Slovan Bratislava on 31 May 2014, entering in as a substitute in place of Róbert Matejka against Spartak Trnava.

 Cracovia

-On 7 July 2017 he signed a contract with Cracovia Kraków.
+On 7 July 2017, he signed a contract with Cracovia.

+Górnik Zabrze

+On 30 June 2023, Sipľak joined Górnik Zabrze on a two-year deal.
+After spending most of the 2023–24 season as a back-up to first-choice left-back Erik Janža, Sipľak left the club by mutual consent on 18 June 2024.

+Puszcza Niepołomice

+Sipľak remained in the Polish top-flight after signing a two-year deal, with a one-year option, with Puszcza Niepołomice on 21 June 2024.

 International career

 Sipľak spent some of his under-21 international career under Pavel Hapal.
 The same coach surprisingly nominated him to senior national team on 12 March 2019, for a double UEFA Euro 2020 qualifying against Hungary and Wales.
 He was nominated to replace the long-term international left-back and recently retired Tomáš Hubočan.